Pure Effect Water Filtration Systems

 With this said, I’m often asked whether we need the UVLED disinfection Module for the Pure Effect filter.

-At first, I was saying people who were on well water and didn’t want to use toxic chemicals to disinfect or people who had compromised immune system would benefit from it.
+At first, I was saying people who were on well water and didn’t want to use toxic chemicals to disinfect or people who had a compromised immune system would benefit from it.

 Now I think in the face of uncertainty with viruses and their variants that anybody can benefit from having that peace of mind.
 The main reasons for having in-home UVLED disinfection are: